 Validation of compliance is performed annually by a third party Qualified Security Assessor (QSA), a Report on Compliance (ROC) is written internally or self-assessment questionnaire (SAQ) is completed.
 The SAQ is most common for small businesses.
 The PCI DSS rules are also changing and are currently on version 3.2 which was released in April 2016.

 While becoming PCI compliant may require an additional investment it’s there to protect you and your customers from fraud and so it is well worth the time and money invested.
-Start by completing a self-assessment questionnaire and finding a PCI Level 1 compliant card payment solution provider.
+Start by completing a self-assessment questionnaire and finding a PCI compliant card payment solution provider.

 For more information download the PCI Security Standards Council resources for small businesses

 For help with updating your current card payment solution to one that is PCI compliant speak to one of our team on 0345 004 4040 or contact us to find out about Telappliant cardassure™.
 Find a third-party provider to help de-scope your requirements.